Safeguarding Children Policy

 STUDENTS

-At St Rose’s students are taught about safeguarding, including online, through various teaching and learning opportunities, as part of a broad and balanced curriculum.
-As far as possible, children are taught to recognise when they are at risk and how to get help when they need it.
+Students at St Rose’s are taught about how they can keep themselves and others safe, including online, through various teaching and learning opportunities, as part of a broad and balanced curriculum.
+As far as possible, children are taught to recognise when they are at risk and how to get help when they need it and to be effective, we present this information in a developmentally age-appropriate way.
+We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.

 MENTAL HEALTH